Vortex2Oblivion/hxpy/README.md

 ![](https://raw.githubusercontent.com/Vortex2Oblivion/hxpy/master/assets/hxpy-logo.png)

-Haxe/hxcpp @:native bindings for Python
+Haxe/hxcpp @:native bindings for the Python C API

 This library works on the C++ target only!